Global Hospitality Management

-Graded evaluations (tasks, tests, quizzes, presentations, et cetera) may be completed during synchronous class meeting time or outside of class time (asynchronous).
+Graded evaluations (assignments, tasks, tests, quizzes, presentations, et cetera) may be completed during class meeting time (synchronous) or outside of class time (asynchronous).

-Information about due dates and deadlines will be communicated by the Instructor early in the semester on the Instructional Plan on eConestoga and routinely updated throughout the course.
+Information about due dates and deadlines will be communicated by the instructor early in the semester on the Instructional Plan posted in eConestoga and routinely updated throughout the course.

 Expectation 4- Late Submissions

-Evaluations that can be completed outside of class time will be penalized for "being late" in the following way:
+Evaluations that can be completed outside of class time will be penalized for "being late" as outlined in the table below.

 Group work is required in several courses in the GHM program to build team skills appropriate for the hospitality business environment.

-Students are expected to fully participate in groups confirmed by Instructors to fulfill the tasks required by the team.
-There is no opportunity for students to choose to complete group projects individually.
+Students are expected to fully participate in groups confirmed by instructors to fulfill the tasks required by the team.
+There is no opportunity for students to choose to complete group projects individually unless in exceptional circumstances.

-Instructions and guidelines will be provided by the Instructor outlining the group project and requirements for team work.
-Expectations may vary among Instructors and so students are expected to ask questions if they are not clear about any instructions or requirements.
+Instructions and guidelines will be provided by the instructor outlining the group project and requirements for team work.
+Expectations may vary among instructors and students are expected to ask questions if they are not clear about any instructions or requirements.

-Students who "social loaf" or fail to participate fairly, equally, and respectfully in a group, without communication with the Instructor AND supporting documentation for exceptional circumstances, will receive a failing grade for the required group evaluation.
+Students who "social loaf" - fail to participate fairly, equally, and respectfully in a group - without communication to the instructor AND supporting documentation for exceptional circumstances, will receive a failing grade for the required group evaluation.

 Expectation 6 – Academic Integrity and APA @ Conestoga